ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 Clock Skews
 -----------

-The Paxos consensus algorithm requires tight time alignment.
-For this reason, clock skew among the monitors in the quorum can have a serious effect on monitor operation.
-The resulting behavior can be very puzzling.
-To avoid this kind of issue, run a clock synchronization tool on your monitor nodes: for example, ``Chrony`` or the legacy ``ntpd`` utility.
-Be sure to configure the monitor nodes with the `iburst` option and multiple peers:
+The Paxos consensus algorithm requires close time synchroniziation, which means that clock skew among the monitors in the quorum can have a serious effect on monitor operation.
+The resulting behavior can be puzzling.
+To avoid this issue, run a clock synchronization tool on your monitor nodes: for example, use ``Chrony`` or the legacy ``ntpd`` utility.
+Configure each monitor nodes so that the `iburst` option is in effect and so that each monitor has multiple peers, including the following:

 * Each other
 * Internal ``NTP`` servers